Hosaena: Demographics

 Based on the 2007 Census conducted by the CSA, this woreda has a total population of 69,995, of whom 35,523 are men and 34,472 women.
 The majority of the inhabitants were Protestants, with 65.74% of the population reporting that belief, 24.6% practiced Ethiopian Orthodox Christianity, 6.57% were Muslim, and 1.99% were Catholic.

 The 1994 national census reported this town had a total population of 31,701 of whom 15,593 were men and 16,108 were women.

+Sports

+Hadiya Hossana FC is the most popular sports club from Hossana.
+They played numerous matches in the Ethiopian Premier League, the top-flight football league of Ethiopia.
+Hadiya Hossana Football Club use the 5,000-capacity Abiy Hersamo Stadium for home games.